Wildhoney/Switzerland/README.md

 Using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) allows us to pass variables to our stylesheets &ndash; oftentimes we approach this by adding a `style` attribute to our elements, however using style variables we have a more elegant way that keeps the styles separate &ndash; in their respective CSS documents.

-In the our case we're going to have a different background colour depending on the amount of cheeses we have &ndash; for this we'll utilise the `vars` middleware.
+In our case we're going to have a different background colour depending on the amount of cheeses we have &ndash; for this we'll utilise the `vars` middleware.

 ```javascript
 import { create, html, element, pipe, redux, vars, include, path } from 'switzerland';